 CAD's CAMA (Computer Assisted Mass Appraisal) system is a high-availability client/server environment.
 CAD's productivity suite is Microsoft Office 365, available for all computer systems.
-We use Microsoft SQL Enterprise edition for databases.
+The district uses Microsoft SQL Enterprise edition for databases.
 All professional personnel have access to 1 Gbps high-speed internet and all employees have access to the district intranet.